Iconic Mexican singer Vicente Fernandez on ventilator after suffering fall - NewsBreak

 According to a Facebook post on his official page, Fernández is in critical but stable condition, KABC reported.

-The Houston Chronicle in October 1991 called Fernández the (Frank) Sinatra of ranchera music.
+The Houston Chronicle in October 1991 called Fernández the (Frank) Sinatra of ranchers music.

 “He’s the supreme singer; the man who does things his way,” the newspaper reported.